composer/composer/doc/02-libraries.md

 includes PHP itself, PHP extensions and some system libraries.

 * `php` represents the PHP version of the user, allowing you to apply constraints, e.g. `>=5.4.0`.
 To require a 64bit version of php, you can require the `php-64bit` package.

+* `hhvm` represents the version of the HHVM runtime (aka HipHop Virtual Machine) and allows you to apply a constraint, e.g., '>=2.3.3'.

 * `ext-<name>` allows you to require PHP extensions (includes core extensions).
 Versioning can be quite inconsistent here, so it's often